• Home

 To open a blocked bank account, you need a specialized blocked account provider.
 A few years ago, international students and other visa applicants could only open a blocked account offline at Deutsche Bank.

 Various online providers are now active in this market, which has significantly simplified the process.
-Some banks in Germany also offer blocked accounts for visa applicants.
-However, working with an online provider is much more efficient if you open a blocked bank account in your home country.
+Some local banks in Germany may also offer blocked or escrow-style accounts in limited cases.
+However, working with an online provider is usually much more efficient if you need to open a blocked bank account from your home country.

 Online providers